Manage and Monitor Queries

-Monitoring and profiling SQL++ queries, query service nodes, and corresponding system resources is very important for smoother operational performance and efficiency of the system.
-In fact, often it is vital for diagnosing and troubleshooting issues such as query performance, resource bottlenecks, and overloading of various services.
+Monitoring and profiling SQL++ queries, Query Service nodes, and corresponding system resources is important for smoother operational performance and efficiency of the system.
+In fact, often it’s vital for diagnosing and troubleshooting issues such as query performance, resource bottlenecks, and overloading of various services.

 For example, this can help identify: